joannaaldebaran/joannaaldebaran/README.md

 - 👋 Hi, I’m @joannaaldebaran
-- 👀 I’m interested in programming
+- 👀 You can see some of my website templates for E-commerce
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m working with JavaScript and PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Love is the way
-- 📫 How to reach me ...
+- ✌️ Check out my codes and have fun

 <!---
 joannaaldebaran/joannaaldebaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.